neha9t/magara/README.md

 Mağara is a platform where college and university students find a house with ease.
 Important difference between other housing application, universities can install their on-premises servers, so they will not pay money to stupid installation, upgrade or uninstall fees.
 So, you have two chance to use Mağara.

 1. Use our self-hosted version
-2. Download and install on your on-premises server.
+2. Download and install on your on-premises server

 ## Codebase